-Gs-2 customers shall be transferred to the appropriate demand class as soon as the application conditions of that class have been met.
+The utility shall install demand energy meters for Gs-2 customers with energy usage in excess of 15,000 kWh per month for three or more months in a 12-month period.
+Gs-2 customers shall be transferred into the appropriate demand class as soon as the application conditions of that class have been met.